RealTimeLogic/Xedge32/doc/source/GettingStarted.rst

 .. _configesp32:

-Once the upload is complete, the ESP32 should reboot and display a :ref:`LuaShell32` prompt after printing some information.
-See the *Potential Issues and Solutions* section above if you do not see the LuaShell32.
+Once the firmware upload is complete, reboot the ESP32.
+The ESP32 will be in Access Point mode after restarting.
+You can now :ref:`connect to it using a serial terminal <LuaShell32>` or :ref:`access the web-based shell by connection to the access point <Access Point Mode>`.
+Select one of these options and program the ESP32 as follows if you want it to connect to your network and not operate as an access point:

-1. In the :ref:`LuaShell32` prompt, type the following to connect to your network:
+In the :ref:`LuaShell32` prompt, type the following to connect to your network:

    -  Using **Wi-Fi**: